Our readers often ask us how they can make money whilst stuck at home with the kids or what type of jobs can be fitted around school hours.

 A handy little earner is completing online surveys in your spare time.

-You won’t necessarily make oodles of cash, but if you have 15-20 minutes to spare once or twice a week, why not spend that time making some money?
+You won’t necessarily make oodles of cash, but if you have 15-20 minutes to spare once or twice a week, you might as well make some money out of it.

-Sign up online to the following survey sites, which pay you for giving your opinions:
+Sign up online to the following survey sites, which reward you for giving your opinions:

-Some sites will offer you freebies or vouchers for every survey you take, others will offer you small amounts of cash – but note that this will only be paid when you hit a certain threshold, for example £50.
+Some sites will offer you freebies or vouchers for every survey you take, others will reward you with small amounts of cash – but note that quite often this will only be paid when you hit a certain threshold, for example £50.
 Read terms and conditions before you sign up.

 You can learn much more about this way of earning extra cash in our article on online surveys.

 Use cashback sites

-You might not have heard of those, but cashback sites are a little-known money-maker and can work when you buy pretty much anything online – groceries, insurance, electronics and much, much more.
+You might not have heard of those, but cashback sites are a solid money-maker.
+They are handy when you buy pretty much anything online – groceries, insurance, electronics and much, much more.

-Search for what you need and buy it through the cashback site and you’ll get back a percentage of what you spend back.
+Search for what you need and buy it through the cashback site, and you’ll get a percentage of what you spend back.
 It’s basically free money.

 Read our article on cashback websites for much more information, including details on many of the leading sites.